Coastal Ferry Day 7

 Excursions

 This is the turning point for the ferry.
-The journey now becomes southbound.
+The journey now continues southbound to Bergen.

 +2 hours 40 minutes after Kirkenes: Kiberg